-In an exclusive interview with DoHealthWell, Dr. Sharif provided insights about a Medical Second Opinion, also known as MSO, which is service that works to eliminate unnecessary procedures, trial and error treatments for rare medical conditions, misdiagnoses, inappropriate treatments, and redirecting health care resources.
+In an exclusive with DoHealthWell, Dr. Sharif provided insights about a Medical Second Opinion, also known as MSO, which is service that works to take out unnecessary procedures, trial and error treatments for rare medical conditions, misdiagnoses, inappropriate treatments, and redirecting health care resources.

 Without further introduction, here is the interview-questionnaire with Dr. Hassan Sharif, a world leader in providing health solutions to thousands of people that seek recommendations outside their primary provider.

 Dr. Sharif, we are glad to have you in DoHealthWell.
 Feel already welcomed to the Dominican Republic this upcoming September for the 4th International Health and Wellness Tourism Congress.